Find the Leak · Fix the Weakness · Rebuild the Revenue

 07 · The Deliverable

-Every Vault audit produces a report that holds up under cross-examination — from a CFO, a board, an investment committee, or your own future self twelve months later.
-Range plus confidence over single-point estimates.
-Evidence standards labelled per finding.
-No hedge dressed up as authority.
+Every audit ends in a report that stands up to hard questions — from a CFO, a board, or your own future self twelve months on.

 Specimen · Self-Audit Output